alexryans/Lynchburg/readme.md

 and [Codekit](https://incident57.com/codekit) to compile it all.

+*N.B.* If you'd like, you can also couple this with our [Gulp](http://github.com/LabelMedia/gulp) repo, which will handle compilation and minification, as well as a lot of other cool stuff, rather than using Codekit.

 ## What do I do with this then?

 Copy it into your project then…